Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/unified-liquidity/01-ulysses-unified-pools.md

 ## Depositing Assets

 When you deposit an asset in a Unified Liquidity Pool, you are replenishing the bandwidths that are furthest from their [target bandwidth](.).
-Users may occur in positive slippage when performing this action.
+Users may incur positive slippage when performing this action.

 Let's look at some examples of depositing 10 tokens to an LP with two destinations chains with the same weight: